 When in doubt, talk things over with your software lawyer rather than using someone else’s license legalese without permission.
 After all, you wouldn’t want someone “borrowing” your mobile app without having a legal right to use it.

-If you need a mobile app license agreement or another type of software license agreement, it’s time to schedule a phone consultation to speak with Software Lawyer Mike Young.
+If you need a mobile app license agreement or other software agreements, it’s time to schedule a phone consultation to speak with Software Lawyer Mike Young.